kopecmark/sudoku/README.md

 Make up three new levels (each on different branches) with three new tricky errors.
 Get another group that has finished to try them.

+## For TAs: Making changes

+If you want to update the README or affect all the levels, commit your changes on master and then run the `update.sh` script.

+Then run the pull_all_branches_and_zip.sh to make a new zipfile out of the project for students.

 ## Copyright

 © Asher King Abramson and App Academy.
 All rights reserved.
 Do not share without written consent of the authors.